 - Validation: Buying group tests their hypothesis for how to solve the problem.
 “We think we know the right answer, but we need to be sure.”

-These jobs may resemble the phases of the traditional funnel, but keep in mind that all of this can happen simultaneously and more than once before making a buying decision.
+These jobs may resemble the phases of the traditional funnel, but keep in mind that all of this can happen simultaneously and more than once before a purchase is made.

-3. B2B buying journeys don’t play out in a linear path from “top to bottom.”
+3. B2B buying journeys don’t follow a linear path

-A B2B buying group distributes its time fairly evenly between activities while working simultaneously.
-While one person may be learning more about a problem offline at a conference, another member of the buying group could be meeting with potential suppliers and then doing further online research.
+A B2B buying group distributes its time pretty evenly between activities while working simultaneously.
+While one person may be learning more about a problem offline at a conference, another member may be meeting with potential suppliers and doing further research online.

 - Researching independently online: 27%